open-and-sustainable/cirquant/docs/methodology.md

 - **Research-based rates** – potential refurbishment and recycling rates collected from studies, policy targets, or expert input.
 - **Data-driven inputs** – current collection rates, material composition, and weight estimates (progressively populated as new datasets are integrated).

-During runtime the configuration is validated, loaded into the `ANALYSIS_PARAMETERS` structure, and written to processed DuckDB tables such as `parameters_circularity_rate` and `parameters_recovery_efficiency`.
+During runtime the configuration is validated, loaded into the `ANALYSIS_PARAMETERS` structure, and written to processed DuckDB tables such as `parameters_circularity_rate` (plus `parameters_recovery_efficiency` when a `recovery_efficiency` block is configured).
 PRQL queries join against these tables so that updating `products.toml` immediately affects indicator calculations without code changes.

 ## Limitations and Potential Issues